osrf-migration/servicesim-wiki/Launch files.md

 ## Launchfiles details

-The servicesim package provide an entrypoint launchfile called `servicesim.launch`
+The servicesim package provides an entrypoint launchfile called `servicesim.launch`

 This launchfile will start several nodes useful for the competition: